Wisconsin Bell

+History

+Wisconsin Bell was founded in 1882 under the name Wisconsin Telephone Company by Charles Haskins as a successor to his earlier Milwaukee Telephone Exchange Co., the first telephone exchange in Milwaukee.

+Wisconsin Telephone, like most local telephone companies at this time, received a license from the Bell Telephone Company for core patents and technologies as well as access to Bell's long distance services.
+It therefore was from the beginning a member of the Bell System and dependent on Bell, but remained legally independent until 1899 when Bell's assets and licensees were consolidated under the American Telephone and Telegraph Company (AT&T).

+After the 1984 Breakup of the Bell System, Wisconsin Telephone became a part of Ameritech, one of the seven Regional Bell Operating Companies.
+At this time the company changed its name to Wisconsin Bell, Inc., having used this name for many years prior as a Bell System unit.

 In 1985, Wisconsin Bell began to purchase digital switching equipment from Siemens for its 1.6 million customers.
 In 1989, the change had been completed, and it became the first Ameritech company to use solely electronic switching equipment.

-The Wisconsin Bell name continued to be used until September 1993 when Ameritech dropped all of their individual Bell Operating Company names in favor of using their corporate name for marketing purposes.
+The Wisconsin Bell name continued to be used publicly until September 1993 when Ameritech dropped all of their individual Bell Operating Company names in favor of using their corporate name for marketing purposes.
 Wisconsin Bell started doing business as Ameritech Wisconsin.

-In 1998, Ameritech sold 19 Wisconsin Bell exchanges, primarily located in central and northern Wisconsin, to CenturyTel, now CenturyLink.
-Those exchanges were transferred to CenturyLink's subsidiary CenturyTel of the Midwest-Kendall.
+In 1998, Ameritech sold 19 Wisconsin Bell exchanges, primarily located in central and northern Wisconsin, to CenturyTel (now Lumen Technologies).
+Those exchanges were transferred to the subsidiary CenturyTel of the Midwest-Kendall.

-In 2001, Wisconsin Bell began doing business as SBC Ameritech Wisconsin.
-In 2002, it began doing business as SBC Wisconsin.
-In 2005, it adopted the trade name AT&T Wisconsin and continues to do business as such to this day.
-Its corporate name has remained the same.
+In 2001, following Ameritech's acquisition by SBC Corporation, Wisconsin Bell began doing business as SBC Ameritech Wisconsin, which was shortened in 2002 to SBC Wisconsin.
+In 2005, it adopted the trade name AT&T Wisconsin after SBC acquired the original AT&T Corporation and took the AT&T name.

-After being held by AT&T (pre-1984), Ameritech, and SBC, as of 2005, they are now part of the "new" AT&T.
+In 2024, Wisconsin Bell was placed under the ownership of AT&T Wireline Holdings, LLC rather than AT&T Inc. directly.
+The company was subsequently reorganised as a limited liability company under the legal name Wisconsin Bell, LLC.
+However, its trade name remains AT&T Wisconsin.